dk14/wolfram-mega/docs/dsl.md

 > For other chains - worst-case scenario will expose oracle messages/signatures and corresponding paid amounts.
 The calculation logic is erased nevertheless.

 No smart-contract/VM is required to run the resulting contract.
 Target chain only has to be able to understand scriptless scripts (support Schnorr), which most modern chains do.

+### Outcomes

+All outcomes specified in either yes or no of `dsl.outcome(pubkey, yesoutcomes, nooutcomes`) must have distinct semantics.
+Otherwise typesafety of "not querying the same outcome twice" would be broken.

 ### State